leishapm/datathon-2025-lifeline-team76/README.md

 # Install dependencies
 pip install -r requirements.txt

-# Run the main script
+# Run the project (notebook workflow)
-python ctg_model_pipeline.py
+jupyter notebook datathon76.ipynb
-# or open ctg_model_pipeline.ipynb in Jupyter/Colab
+# or open it directly in VS Code or Colab